ibm-cloud-docs/log-analysis/agent/adding_tags.md

     {: codeblock}

-You can also edit the LogDNA configuration file and add tags.
+You can also edit the agent configuration file and add tags.
 The configuration file is located in */etc/logdna.conf*.

 1. Edit the file.